MinaProtocol/mina/automation/terraform/monitoring/README.md

 #### PagerDuty

-PagerDuty is O(1) Lab's primary alert receiver and is currently configured with a single [service](https://o1labs.pagerduty.com/service-directory/PY2JUNP) for monitoring Mina testnet deployments.
+PagerDuty is O(1) Lab's primary alert receiver and is configured with a single [service](https://o1labs.pagerduty.com/service-directory/PY2JUNP) for monitoring Mina testnet deployments.
 This service receives alert notifications requiring attention from the development team to assist in repairing issues and restoring network health.

 For more information, reach out to [#reliability-engineering](https://discord.com/channels/484437221055922177/610580493859160072) on Mina's Discord channel with questions etc.